Connect with others who understand.

 • Creatinine (waste made by muscle cells)

-Your urine odor may change based on what you eat and drink, how well your kidneys function, and what you excrete.
-Certain waste products, glucose (your body’s preferred form of sugar), and other substances can all affect urine’s smell.
+Your urine odor may change based on what you eat and drink, how well your kidneys work, and what they excrete.
+Certain waste products, glucose (blood sugar), and other substances can all affect the smell of your urine.

 Here are four urine odors you may notice while living with lupus nephritis.
-Some may be related to your disease, while others may be due to diet and taking certain medications.
+Some may be related to the disease, while others can be due to diet or medications you’re taking.

 1. Chicken Broth or Chicken Soup

-Many MyLupusTeam members have noticed their urine smells similar to chicken broth or chicken soup.
-One posted, “Urine smells like chicken broth: Sorry for the question, but this is new.
+Many MyLupusTeam members have commented on urine smells that remind them of chicken broth or chicken soup.
+One member said, “Urine smells like chicken broth: Sorry for the question, but this is new.
 Anyone else have this happen before?”

-The question resonated with a number of members, prompting replies such as these:
+The question resonated with many, prompting replies like:

 • “I’m so glad you asked this question.
 As I moved into more lupus symptoms, I noticed my urine smelled like chicken soup, sort of.
 It’s protein in your urine, which means your kidneys are not working as well as they should.”